CumulusNetworks/docs/content/nvidia-air/Air-SDK-V2.md

     'userconfigs_used': 0
 }
 ```
-When comparing objects accessed by different processes, the `id` (or other primary key) of objects should be compared:
+When comparing objects accessed by different processes, you should compare the object's `id` (or other primary key):
 ```python
 >>> id(sim) == id(node.simulation)  # Different objects in Python
 False